ibm-cloud-docs/cloud-logs/agent/agent-multiline.md

 {{site.data.keyword.attribute-definition-list}}

-# Supporting multiline logs in the {{site.data.keyword.agent}} by converting them to single line logs
+# Supporting multiline logs in the {{site.data.keyword.agent}}
 {: #agent-multiline}

+{: shortdesc}

 To support the ingestion of multiline logs, you must make changes to the {{site.data.keyword.agent}} configuration.
 This change includes the parsing required to group log lines that are supposed to be together as a single log record.
-{: shortdesc}

 ## About
 {: #agent-multiline-about}

+In OpenShift and Kubernetes clusters, containers are designed to support logging.
+The {{site.data.keyword.agent}} configuration supports the following logging method and logging format by default:
+- Logging method for containerized applications: Write to standard output (`stdout`) and standard error (`stderr`) streams.
+- Logging format: Container runtimes write logs following the CRI logging format.

+CRI uses tags to define if a log line is a single log line or a multiline log entry.
+Valid values for the tag are:
+- Partial (P): This tag is included in log lines that are the result of spliting a single log line into multiple lines by the runtime and the log entry has not ended yet.
+- Full (F): This tag is used to indicate that the log entry is completed.
+It is used for a single log line entry or to indicate that it is the last line of the multiple-line entry.

+By default, the {{site.data.keyword.agent}} includes the configuration of the `Tail plugin` to support multiline logs into a single log line for container runtimes that write logs following the CRI logging format into stdout and stderr.

+You might also have applications, like Java or Python, where errors and stack traces can span several lines, and each line is sent as a separate log entry.
+These applications can generate multiple log lines that should all be associated with one another into a single log line.
+To handle these multiline logs through the {{site.data.keyword.agent}}, you must configure the `MULTILINE PARSER`.

+## Configuring the MULTILINE PARSER
+{: #agent-multiline-config-parser}

 - You can configure the {{site.data.keyword.agent}} beginning with 1.4.1 to support multiline logs.
 - You can configure the {{site.data.keyword.agent}} with the default multiline configuration and the `cri` parser for OpenShift and Kubernetes clusters.